 Cassandra Hart is an associate professor of education policy.
 She evaluates the effects of school, state and national education programs, policies, and practices on overall student achievement, and on the equality of student outcomes.
 Hart’s work has focused on school choice programs, school accountability policies, and effects on students of exposure to demographically similar teachers.
 She is also interested in the effects of virtual schooling on student outcomes, both in K-12 and post-secondary settings.

-Jennifer Higgs is an Assistant Professor of Learning and Mind Sciences and Language, Literacy, and Culture.
+Jennifer Higgs is an assistant professor of Learning and Mind Sciences and Language, Literacy, and Culture.
 Her research focuses on digital tool use that supports learning and teaching, adolescents’ digital literacies, and teacher education in the language arts.
-Using mixed methods and sociocultural theories of learning, Dr. Higgs investigates practices around digital tools as well as improvement of digital tool practices.
-What fundamentally drives her work is a desire to learn how the possibilities afforded by new cultural tools can support robust and socially just learning.
+Using sociocultural theories of learning and varied methodologies (including design-based research, case study, and survey research), Dr. Higgs investigates practices around digital tools as well as improvement of digital tool practices.

 Margarita Jimenez-Silva is an associate professor and director of teacher education at the School of Education in University of California, Davis.
 Her research focuses on preparing and supporting teachers to work with culturally and linguistically diverse learners, especially in addressing emergent bilinguals’ linguistic and academic content development.
 More specifically, her research strands include teacher education pedagogy and curriculum, educational policy, and family/community engagement.